RepairKnowledge

 5. Image documentation: Preserving complete ultrasound records for surgical planning and post-operative comparison

-Related reading: Ultrasound-Guided Pinhole Extraction Explained
+Related reading: Ultrasound (Ultrasonography)-Guided Pinhole Extraction Explained

 "Maximum Minimalism": Achieving Maximum Results with Minimum Impact